telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-cell.md

 ## Setting the BorderBrush of the CurrentCell

-As of __R3 2018 RadGridView__ supports setting the BorderBrush of the current cell, by setting the **CurrentBorderBrush** property of the GridViewCell.
+As of __RadGridView R3 2018__, you can set the BorderBrush of the current cell, by setting the **CurrentBorderBrush** property of the GridViewCell.

-**Example 4** demonstrates how you can set the borderbrush of the current cell to transparent.
+**Example 4** demonstrates how to set the BorderBrush of the current cell to transparent.
 You can compare **Figure 3** and **Figure 4** to notice that the border of the current cell is not visible.

 #### __[XAML] Example 4: Setting the CurrentBorderBrush of the GridViewCell__
 {{region xaml-gridview-styling-cell_3}}